leapcode/bitmask_android/README.md

    sudo apt-get install default-jdk

+If you are using a 64-bit machine, you will need to install some libraries too:
+    sudo apt-get install lib32stdc++6 lib32z1

 ## Update git submodules

 We build upon ics-openvpn, which meets a submodule in our project structure.